 Tips & Tricks

-Toss tofu in a thin layer of cornstarch or arrowroot before frying or air-frying.
+Use a coating.
+Toss tofu in a thin layer of cornstarch or flour for a crisp exterior.

 Troubleshooting

-Tofu sticks to the pan: Make sure you're using enough oil and a nonstick pan.
-And don't flip too early.
-If it doesn't release easily, let it cook a little longer.
+Tofu sticks to the pan: Use a nonstick pan or enough oil, and don't flip too early.
+If it sticks, let it cook longer until it releases naturally.

-Tofu falls apart: Not pressed enough or handled too roughly.
-Be gentle when flipping or stirring.
+Tofu falls apart: It likely wasn't pressed enough or is being handled too roughly.
+Press longer and flip gently.

 Frequently Asked Questions